 All vertebrate animals have an endocannabinoid system.
 But what is the endocannabinoid system?
-Etymology speaking, this means that our own bodies have the ability to produce and interact with cannabinoids.
+Etymologically speaking, this means that our own bodies have the ability to produce and interact with cannabinoids.
 Endo means “within”, so endocannabinoid is “cannabinoids within our bodies”.
 When Israel researchers first synthesized THC during the 1960s, it led them to further analyze how cannabis compounds, or cannabinoids, interacted with the human body.
 This is how they realised that humans and other animals have their own biochemical communication system to interact with this cannabinoids.
 According to Project CBD, “the Endocannabinoid System, which plays a crucial role in regulating our physiology, mood, and everyday experience”.

 Because this system is part of our biological composition, cannabis is just one of the multiple ways to enhance or boost the endocannabinoid system (ECS).
 There are many ways to experience the benefits of the ECS besides smoking or consuming cannabis.

-Here’s a list of 7 ways to boost your Endocannabinoid System without cannabis.
+Here’s a list of 7 ways to boost your Endocannabinoid System without cannabis

-Exercise and the Endocannabioid System
+Exercise and the Endocannabinoid System

 Exercise can be as addictive as any other drug.
 Physical activity creates chemical and physiological reactions in the body.
 After running, for example, people often feel a kind of euphoria.
 Also, studies suggest that the effect of exercise can reduce the state of pain and discomfort.
 This is what people know as the “runner’s high”.

 Anandamide is also known as the “bliss molecule”.
 It comes from the Sanskrit word “ananda”, that means “happiness, “bliss” and “joy”.
 It was first discovered in Israel on 1992.
-Scientist revealed that after exercise, the brain produces anandamide, which interacts with the Endocannabinoid System activating CB1 and CB2 receptors.
+Scientist revealed that after exercise, the brain produces anandamide, which interacts with the Endocannabinoid System, activating CB1 and CB2 receptors.
 When anandamide interacts with the ECS, it can produce the effects of euphoria and pain relief.

 Regular exercise is always recommended and it will keep your body healthy.
 Besides, you can boost your endocannabinoid system while you are at it.
 It’s a win-win!

-Foods for busting your Endocannabioid System
+Foods that Boost your Endocannabinoid System

 Yes.
 There is another good reason why you should eat more chocolate.
 And not just any chocolate, but dark chocolate.
-A study conducted in Italy proved that cacao powder contains compounds that have very similar chemical structure to cannabinoids.
+A study conducted in Italy proved that cacao powder contains compounds that have a very similar chemical structure to cannabinoids.
 Researchers noted that these compounds in cacao powder can stimulate the production of the brain’s own endocannabinoids, such as anandamide.
 This means that when you are eating chocolate, these chemical compounds are unlocking the endocannabinoid receptors, creating similar reactions as cannabinoids present in the cannabis plant.

-This type of compounds are more present in dark chocolate and raw cacao.
+These compounds are more present in dark chocolate and raw cacao.
 So if you want to boost your endocannabinoid system, try eating 70% dark chocolate or higher.
 This will improve the chances of getting the compounds that will make your ECS start working.

 Drinking coffee is another way to enhance your endocannabinoid system.
 Researchers in Rome, Italy, studied the effects of coffee in mice.
 They proved that there is a direct connection between the psychoactive effect of coffee and the endocannabinoid system.

 They concluded that regular coffee intake has the ability to enhance the activation of CB1 receptors.
-Also, their findings suggest that caffeine reduces the “pathological consequence of stress”, which is produced when CB1 receptors are down-regulated after social defeat stress activities.
+Also, their findings suggest that caffeine reduces the “pathological consequence of stress”, which is produced when CB1 receptors are downregulated after social defeat stress activities.

 Omega-3 & Omega-6 Fatty Acids